logo

 4. Paraphrase the content into your own words

-Paraphrasing someone else’s content is one of the most challenging things you can do when learning new information, especially if you’re coming across brand new terminology but it will make it easier for you to understand the content and remember when you come to revise it.
+Paraphrasing someone else’s content is one of the most challenging things you can do when learning new information, especially if you’re coming across brand-new terminology.
+However, it will make it easier for you to understand the content and remember it in a way that makes sense to you.

 Remember, your notes are only going to be read by you; they only need to make sense to you.
 Even if you write your notes in a way that would be gibberish to others, it’s okay as long as you can understand them.